shoyua/Towards-Reward-Fairness/README.md

 - The `mode` parameter has three options: `bt`, `fr`, and `fc`, which stand for Bradley-Terry (BT) model, Fairness Regularization, and Fairness Coefficient, respectively.

-- The parameters `alpha`, `beta`, and `gamma` correspond to the three hyperparameters discussed in the paper.
+- The parameters `alpha`, `tau`, and `gamma` correspond to the three hyperparameters discussed in the paper.

 ## Fair-DPO